Class Piano (levels 1-4) for majors and non-majors

 Southeastern Louisiana University (2001-2003), Canisius College (Spring 2001), Buffalo State College (Fall 1999-Spring 2001), SUNY Buffalo (Fall 1998-Spring 2001).
 This is an introductory class for music majors who are beginners.
 The National Association of Schools of Music (NASM) requires all music majors to study piano at least as a minor instrument for several reasons including: to develop functional skills of sight-reading, harmonizing, accompanying and improvising, which are all essential to careers in music, to augment theory studies, as the piano is the most “graphic” of all instruments, therefore making more understandable concepts of interval, chord, and scale, among many others and finally, to broaden the student’s experience with music of differing styles and historic periods.
 Texts used: Carolynn A. Lindeman, Piano Lab: A Introduction to Class Piano (Levels I-II), Alfred’s Group Piano for Adults, Book I (Levels I-II), Book II (Levels III-IV), Bartok’s Mikrokosmos Books I-III (for sight-reading).

-Conservatory of Music at the University of Missouri-Kansas City (2005 – present), Loyola University of New Orleans (Fall 2002-Spring 2003), Canisius College (Fall 2000-Spring 2001).
+Louisiana State University (2017-present), Conservatory of Music at the University of Missouri-Kansas City (2005 – 2017), Loyola University of New Orleans (Fall 2002-Spring 2003), Canisius College (Fall 2000-Spring 2001).
 The primary goal of the composition lesson is to help music students discover, refine and understand their musical voices.
 Depending on experience level, I generally begin (undergraduate composition studies) by having students compose in smaller solo forms to gain the technique necessary to later compose more complex forms.
 Each lesson, listening and analysis assignments are given as they relate to the student’s interests and development.
 Students are expected to compose regularly, ask questions and discuss compositional techniques with other composers and composition students.
 It is highly recommended that composition lessons be accompanied by a regular composition seminar where all composition students can meet, discuss and listen to one another’s pieces.
 Composition seminar is also a great opportunity to bring in faculty ensembles and/or visiting performers and composers.
 Reading and listening materials individually determined.

 Summer Composition Workshop

-Conservatory of Music and Dance at the University of Missouri-Kansas City (2010-present): Designed and Founded by Mara Gibson, the UMKC Summer Composition Workshop invites composers of all levels (advanced high school students through graduate level) to broaden horizons and hone their craft through this mix of classes and small group sessions with UMKC composition faculty.
+Conservatory of Music and Dance at the University of Missouri-Kansas City (2010-2017): Designed and Founded by Mara Gibson, the UMKC Summer Composition Workshop invites composers of all levels (advanced high school students through graduate level) to broaden horizons and hone their craft through this mix of classes and small group sessions with UMKC composition faculty.
 Participants in the standard track will have their compositions critiqued and discussed with distinguished faculty, allowing each composer to grow artistically while creating new music.
 Focus on pedagogy and improvisation are available for advanced composers.
 Innovative programming includes performances by resident performers and ensembles.
 In 2011, the Workshop began an exchange with the Thailand International Composition Festival (TICF) when two UMKC students attended TICF and two TICF students attended the UMKC Composition Workshop.
 In 2012, four attended each program.
 In 2013, the exchange continued with four students in exchange, and offered a new option for credit.
 Workshop history here.

 Creative Strategies for Collaboration

-Conservatory of Music at the University of Missouri-Kansas City (2009 – present).
+Conservatory of Music at the University of Missouri-Kansas City (2009 – 2017).
 Traditionally, western music is a collaborative art that has divided the act of performance from the action of creativity and invention.
 Unsurprisingly, when you multiply the factors to include new genres in collaboration, roles shift and expand often bleeding into unconventional cross-overs.
 The complexity and definition of these factors becomes all the more important given these new developments.
 This class historically and practically investigates collaboration since the turn of the 20th-century, culminating with an informed and communicative class collaboration.
 Class visitors will include dancers, poets, visual artists, and filmmakers.
 Thinking outside the box is required.
 This class is both an upper level undergraduate and graduate class.
 Class history here.

 Ensemble for Composers

-Conservatory of Music at the University of Missouri-Kansas City (2014 – present).
+Conservatory of Music at the University of Missouri-Kansas City (2014 – 2017).
 As Ensemble for Composers stands as a replacement for non-large ensemble credits, the focus of the class is to enhance the student’s understanding of the workings of chamber ensembles and other small ensembles.
 Through observation, the student will learn how an ensemble rehearses and how a piece of music comes together with or without a conductor.
 The student will also learn methods of notation and score preparation that aid in the rehearsal and performance of his/her own work.

 Graduate Theory Review